huserben/TfsExtensions/BuildTasks/overview.md

 If this option is enabled, the triggered build will use the same source version as the build that includes the task.
 This means if the build was triggered for a specific changeset or label, the same source version will used in the triggered build.
 This option is disabled by default, which means the triggered build will use the latest sources.

 ### Use Same Source Branch
 If this is enabled, the triggered build will use the same source branch as the build that includes the task.
-This means if the build is triggered for the source branch *refs/heads/master*, the triggered build will as well.
+This means if the build is triggered for the source branch *master*, the triggered build will as well.
 Please make sure that if this option is enabled, the triggered build can actually be triggered for that branch.
 Especially if you trigger builds across projects you might want to disable this step.

 If you disable this option, you can specify the source-branch that shall be used yourself.
 If you don't define anything, the source-branch parameter will not be specified and the default will be used.